Mrnt/OctoPrint-FlashForge/README.md

 ## Configuration

-Additional information can be found in the [Wiki](https://github.com/Mrnt/OctoPrint-FlashForge/wiki), but the following steps should get you up and running on OctoPrint/OctoPi.
+The following steps should get you up and running on OctoPrint/OctoPi:

 ### Settings